 • He began his coaching career while still attending Oregon.
 Souers spent time on the staff at North Eugene High School and Williamette, working in the same area of the state where his father, Dwight, was a successful prep coach.
 Souers earned his degree in physical education in 1983 and upon graduation returned to the high-school ranks.
 He spent eight years coaching in Oregon high schools before making the move into college football.

 • Jerome Souers was born May 20, 1958, in Oregon.
 He attended North Eugene High School, along with former Phoenix Suns coach and current President of Basketball Operations for the Boston Celtics Danny Ainge.

-• Souers and his wife, Paula, have two daughters, Anna and Alaina.
+• Souers has two daughters, Anna and Alaina.